vaishu-s09/THE-SPARKS-FOUNDATION-TASK/README.md

 To download the IRIS dataset used in my program- https://drive.google.com/file/d/11Iq7YvbWZbt8VXjfm06brx66b10YiwK-/view .
 You can also download it from Kaggle website.

 TASK 3 ----- # DECISION TREE ALGORITHM.

 I am going to introduce the Decision Tree Classifier Model.
 I have used IRIS data in this model.
 The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

 To download the IRIS dataset used in my program- https://drive.google.com/file/d/11Iq7YvbWZbt8VXjfm06brx66b10YiwK-/view .
 You can also download it from Kaggle website.

+TASK 4 ----- # EXPLORE BUSINESS ANALYTICS ON SAMPLESTORE DATASET

+Problem: You are the business owner of the retail firm and want to see how your company is performing.
+You are interested in finding out the weak areas where you can work to make more profit.
+What all business problems you can derive by looking into the data?

+I have used Power Business Intelligence to analyze the data with different visualization tools.
+It will show where the company is lacking.